MilindGarge07/InvoiceShield/README.md

-InvoiceShield – Multi-Agent AI System .
-An automated AI workflow that detects invoice fraud, analyzes anomalies, and generates investigation reports using a coordinated team.
+InvoiceShield: Google ADK + Gemini MultiAgent AI System

-The Google Agent Development Kit (ADK) was used to create the multiagent AI system known as InvoiceShield.
+The Google Agent Development Kit (ADK) and Gemini 2.5 Flash Lite were used to create the simple, modular multiagent system known as InvoiceShield.
-Invoice processing processes like ingestion, research, anomaly identification, reconciliation, investigation, and communication are all automated.
+Within a coordinated agent pipeline, it automates invoice analysis via ingestion, research, anomaly identification, reconciliation, investigation, and communication.

-This project shows how ADK agents, LoopAgents, and validation logic may be used to represent enterprise-style financial procedures.

- Features

- uses AI and a vendor watchlist tool to normalize and ingest invoice data and investigate fraud trends.
- uses a LoopAgent with validation to find anomalies
- compares payments to invoices
- produces reports from investigations
- generates summary of notifications
- Completely coordinated by a single primary agent
+This approach collects research ideas for fraud and anomaly investigation using a single external tool: google_search.

+ Overview of the Project

+Businesses deal with thousands of invoices.
+Manual verification is laborious and prone to mistakes.
+Using a fully orchestrated pipeline, InvoiceShield shows how several AI agents may work together to handle these tedious financial validation chores.

+The system is easy to use, scalable, and perfect for instructional demos or Kaggle ADK submissions.

 The Architecture of Agents

  1. data_ingest_agent
-creates a uniform structure for vendor, bank, ERP, and invoice data.
+ cleans and normalizes any incoming ERP-like or invoicing data. creates a single JSON structure from all inputs.

  2. Research Agent
-uses the vendor watchlist tool to collect trends about invoice fraud, compliance, vendor risk, and anomaly heuristics.
+ uses the ONLY tool, google_search.
+ gathers information about: tendencies of invoicing fraud
+   expectations for compliance
+   signs of vendor risk
+   Heuristics for anomalies

-Third. anomaly_detector (LoopAgent)
+ 3. LoopAgent's anomaly_detector
+ rates bills for potential irregularities on a regular basis.
+ For every loop cycle, a helper agent (`anomaly_detector_iteration`) is used.

-iteratively scores anomalies until the results are approved by the `AnomalyValidationChecker`.
+ 4. Only anomaly scores ≥ 0.75 are approved by AnomalyValidationChecker.
+ Reruns are required until a high level of confidence is reached.

-Four. reconciliation_agent
+ 5. reconciliation_agent
-finds exceptions and simulates linking invoices to payments.

-Fifth. investigation_agent
-generates Markdown investigation case files that include suggested actions and risk assessments.
+ compares payment information with invoice amounts, vendors, dates, and references. generates explanations and match confidence.

+ 6. Investigation Agent
+ generates a Markdown-style synopsis of the following: problem, risk, anomalous evidence, suggested actions

-Sixth. communications_agent
+ 7. communications_agent
-produces audit-style communication outputs and final alarms.
+ produces long-form communication messages and summaries in the notification style.

-Seven. interactive_finops_agent
+ 8. The Main Orchestrator, interactive_finops_agent
-the primary orchestrator that manages the entire six-step workflow.
+oversees the entire pipeline:

+1. Consume 2.
+Investigate
+3. The loop for anomaly detection
+4. Making amends
+5. Summary of the investigation 6.
+Communication results

-🛠️ Utilized Technology
+ 🔧 Utilized Tools

-Agent Development Kit (ADK) from Google
-Models of Gemini (2.5 Flash Lite)
-ValidationChecker + LoopAgent
-Python
+In the entire project, there is only one tool:

+Google Search
+used just by research_agent to collect signals and trends in the real world.

+No databases.
+No third-party APIs.
+No connectors.
+One tidy research instrument.

+ 📦 Google ADK (Agent Development Kit) Technologies Employed Workflow for Gemini 2.5 Flash Lite Python LoopAgent Validation